rjl-climate/ECAD-processor/README.md

 3. Skip `Location` for all stations or select specific regions
 4. Select `Element` (Temperature, Precipitation, Wind Speed, etc.)
 5. Click `Next` and then `Download`
+6. Rename as required (arbitrary - the application infers content)
-6. Repeat for additional weather metrics as needed
+7. Repeat for additional weather metrics as needed
-7. Keep ZIP files for direct processing - no extraction required
+8. Keep ZIP files for direct processing - no extraction required

 ### File Formats